 This past weekend we met with friends, who are joining us on our next trip to Spain.
 I invited another friend who has just returned from a six-week stay in Torremolinos, on the Costa del Sol, our destination.
-What better time to make a big pitcher of sangria served with tapenade.
+A taste of Spain was on the menu.
+I found a tapenade recipe and decided to have a pitcher of sangria to accompany the tapenade.

-Tapenade is made with black olives, capers, anchovy paste, garlic buds, and olive oil which are pulsed in the food processor until it is somewhat like a lumpy paste.
-Purists prefer mashing it by hand but as long as the food processor is pulsed, it is easy to control the texture to avoid a purée.
+Tapenade is made with black olives, capers, anchovy paste, garlic buds, and olive oil.
+These ingredients are pulsed in the food processor until it becomes a lumpy paste.
+Purists prefer mashing the ingredients by hand.
+As long as the food processor is pulsed, it is easy to control the texture to avoid a purée.

-Spread on rounds of French baguette which should have lessened the salty taste, (it doesn’t) sangria is very much needed to wash it down, but if you don’t have time to make the sangria (it should be made in advance), tapenade can certainly be served with beer or wine.
+Spread on rounds of French baguette which should have lessened the salty taste, (it doesn’t) sangria is very much needed to wash the mixture down.
+However, if you don’t have time to make the sangria (it should be made in advance), tapenade can certainly be served with beer or wine.

-Sangria is not difficult to make and there are many possible variations on a theme.
+Sangria is not difficult to make and there are many variations of this recipe.

 This is a wonderful change from those store-bought sweet coolers that are served during summer.